Ultimate Guide to Chicken Coop Flooring

 Cost

 I know you don’t want to spend a small fortune on your chicken coop – I get it!
 However, you really do get what you pay for.
-While wood/plywood flooring is the cheapest option, spending a bit more on linoleum, rubber or concrete will save you a headache in the long run.
+While dirt and wood/plywood flooring are the cheapest options, spending a bit more on linoleum, rubber, or concrete will save you a headache in the long run.

 4 BEST Chicken Coop Flooring Options